WHAT DOES THE LAW SAY ABOUT HOW A PARTY CAN PICK A PARTY NOMINEE IF THE PRESUMPTIVE NOMINEE HAS DROPPED OUT?

 HOW DO I REQUEST TO VOTE BY MAIL?

-In Pennsylvania, every voter has the option to vote by mail-in ballot rather than going to their polling place on election day.
-You may either choose a mail-in ballot or an absentee ballot to request, and you can apply online or by mail.
-Once you've received your ballot, you must complete and return it to your county election office.
+In Pennsylvania, every voter has the option to vote by mail-in ballot rather than going to their polling place on Election Day.
+You may either choose a mail-in ballot or an absentee ballot to request, and you can apply online, by mail, or at your county election office or Satellite Election Office, if available.
+Once you've received your ballot, you must complete and return it to your county election office by mail, in-person, or at a drop-box, if available.
 Mail-in and absentee ballot applications will be accepted by county election officials until 5 p.m. on the Tuesday before the election.
 Voters in other states should check the website of their state election agency for details and deadlines.

 WHAT IF I CAN'T APPLY ONLINE OR I CAN'T PRINT THE FORM?